LaunchCodeEducation/java-web-development/src/chapters/auth/studio.rst

    #.
 Still in ``AuthenticationController``, create a ``GET`` handler method for a path to logout.

       #.
 Invalidate the session data from the request object.
-      #. redirect the user to the login form.
+      #.
+Redirect the user to the login form.

 .. admonition:: Tip